On the Complexity of Learning Nash Equilibria: Hardness Results for Nash-Convergence

 \begin{proof} Consider the intersection of the space of mixed strategies $X$ with the given $d$-dimensional affine space $A$.
 It is a polytope of dimension $d$ and $O(n)$ facets, where by $n=O(|G|)$ we denote the total number of strategies of $G$.
-By the dual of the upper bound theorem (see \cite{alon1985simple}) this polytope has $n^{O(d)}$ faces, and each of these faces is the intersection of $A$ with a face of $X$.
+By the dual of the upper bound theorem (see \cite{alon1985simple}) this polytope has $n^{O(d)}$ faces, and each of these faces is the intersection of $\mathcal A$ with a face of $X$.
 In addition, it is known that these faces can be enumerated with polynomial delay per output, see \cite{fukuda2020polyhedral}.
-Therefore, the Nash equilibria in $A$ can be found by enumerating these faces in time $n^{O(d)}$ and, for each face --- corresponding to a possible support of mixed strategies in the game --- we test whether (a) the interior of the face contains a Nash equilibrium, achievable through Tarski elimination; and (b) whether this equilibrium --- guaranteed to be unique --- also belongs in the affine space $A$.
+Therefore, the Nash equilibria in $\mathcal A$ can be found by enumerating these faces in time $n^{O(d)}$ and, for each face --- corresponding to a possible support of mixed strategies in the game --- we test whether (a) the interior of the face contains a Nash equilibrium, achievable by solving a system of linear equations; and (b) whether this equilibrium --- guaranteed to be unique --- also belongs in the affine space $\mathcal A$.
 The total time for this test is $n^{O(d)}$.
-Since $d=O(\frac{\log |G|}{\log\log |G|})$, this algorithm runs in polynomial time in $n$, the description of the game.
+Since $d$ is a constant, this algorithm runs in polynomial time in $n$, the description of the game.

 Now for the NP-hardness part of the Theorem: When $d$ attains its largest possible value, one less than the dimension of $X$, we are seeking a Nash equilibrium of $G$ lying on a hyperplane --- that is, satisfying a linear equation.
 This is known to be NP-hard, since it is NP-hard to test, even for two-player games, whether there is a Nash equilibrium in which a particular component of the mixed strategy of a particular player is a given constant $c>0$ \cite{conitzer2008new}.
 To prove the result for $d =\Theta(|G|^\delta)$, we pad the game with $|G|^\frac{1}{\delta}$ irrelevant strategies.
 Also, for intermediate values of $d$, it can be shown that the problem can be solved in subexponential time, and is NP-hard via subexponential reductions. \end{proof}